symfony/symfony-docs/weblink.rst

 and to enable Symfony features requiring the library.
 It also generates a base HTML5 layout in the ``templates/`` directory.

-Now, download `Boostrap`_, extract the archive and copy the file ``dist/css/bootstrap.min.css`` in the ``public/`` directory of our project.
+Now, download `Bootstrap`_, extract the archive and copy the file ``dist/css/bootstrap.min.css`` in the ``public/`` directory of our project.